-By using the Department of Mines and Petroleum's(DMP) website and Online system, you agree to be bound by its Terms and Conditions, and consent to receiving electronic communications from DMP.
+By using the Department of Mines, Industry Regulation and Safety website and Online system, you agree to be bound by its Terms and Conditions, and consent to receiving electronic communications from us

 This website has been designed to be accessible to as many users as possible including:

 - people with disabilities who may use assistive technologies